Buir Lake

 In 1388, Ming forces under Lan Yu won a major victory over the Northern Yuan on the Buir Lake region.
 Northern Yuan ruler Tögüs Temür tried to escape but was killed shortly afterwards.

+It is currently the only place where Mongolian navy is useful and patrols, with a small number of motorboats used by border guards.
+Indeed, Mongolia has no navy due to its landlocked status, since its fleet sank during the Mongol invasions of Japan.